National Hay Association

 Section 4 – Any Director who has been found guilty of a crime involving, fraud, breach of trust, dishonesty or such other conduct that the Board of Directors deem to be prejudicial to the interests of this Association, may, after a fair and impartial hearing, be removed from his office by a two-thirds vote of the Board of Directors, and the remaining Directors shall, immediately after such vote, declare the office of said Director vacant.
 The vacancy so created shall be filled in the same manner as any other vacancy on the Board of Directors, per Article IV, Section 2, if the vacancy would leave fewer than thirteen voting Directors on the Board.

 Section 1 – The incoming President shall recommend all committee members and the Chairman for each committee described herein, subject to approval by the Board of Directors at the Board meeting immediately following the annual meeting of members.
 All committee members must be members of the Association in good standing.
-No member of the Association shall serve on more than three committees at any one time.
+No partnership or other business entity shall be represented on any committee by more than one individual, and no member of the Association shall serve on, or be represented on, more than three committees at any one time.
 The different branches of trades shall as far as possible, be equitably represented on all committees.
-All committees shall contain at least three members, one of whom may be the President.
-The President shall be a member ex-officio of all committees except the Arbitration Committee.
+All committees shall contain at least three members.
+The President shall be a member ex-officio of all committees except the Arbitration Committee and any committee of which another person with a business affiliation with the President is a member.

 “Section 2 – The Board of Directors may, but shall not be required to, create an ad hoc Executive Committee by written resolution passed by a majority of the whole Board of Directors, or such greater number as required by law.
 Any such Executive Committee shall be composed of three (3) or more members of the Board of Directors selected by the Board, who shall serve at the pleasure of the Board of Directors.
 Any such Executive Committee, to the extent provided by written resolution passed by a majority of the whole Board, shall have and may exercise all the powers and authority of the Board of Directors in the management of the business and the affairs of the Corporation, but no such committee shall have the power or authority to approve any action required by either law or these Bylaws to be approved by full Board of Directors or by the Association’s Members; fill vacancies on the Board of Directors; or adopt, amend or repeal the Bylaws.
 No Executive Committee shall be given all or substantially all of the powers and authority of the Board of Directors except by written resolution passed by a majority of the whole Board of Directors.
 The Board of Directors shall retain the power and authority to disband any such Executive Committee at any time.”